dell/csm-docs/content/docs/concepts/observability/troubleshooting/_index.md

 Unable to attach or mount volumes: unmounted volumes=[tls-secret], unattached volumes=[vxflexos-config-params vxflexos-config tls-secret karavi-metrics-powerflex-configmap kube-api-access-4fqgl karavi-authorization-config proxy-server-root-certificate]: timed out waiting for the condition
 ```

-### Why do I see 'Failed calling webhook' error when reinstalling CSM for Observability?
+### Why do I see 'Failed calling webhook' error when reinstalling Container Storage Module for Observability?
 This warning can occur when a user uninstalls Observability by deleting the Kubernetes namespace before properly cleaning up by running `helm delete` on the Observability Helm installation.
 This results in the credential manager failing to properly integrate with Observability on future installations.
 The user may see the following error in the module pods upon reinstallation:

 ```